JacekDubikowski/build-your-own-framework/readme.md

 > a design pattern in which an object or function receives other objects or functions that it depends on.

 But how is it done?
 The pattern separates responsibility for object creation from its usage.
-The required objects are provided ("injected") during runtime and the pattern's implementation handles the creation and lifecycle of the dependencies.
+The required objects are provided ("injected") during runtime, and the pattern's implementation handles the creation and lifecycle of the dependencies.

 From now on, the *DI* shorthand stands for dependency injection.